 Choose a Floor Plan to Fit Your Life

-With insightful input from our current committed Phase 2 Homebuyers and lessons learned from having lived in our Phase 1 homes for nearly 25 years, our architect, Matt Worswick, has designed four beautiful home models for Phase 2 to suit a wide range of needs and types of households.
+With insightful input from our current committed Phase 2 Homebuyers and lessons learned from having lived in our Phase 1 homes for 25 years, our architect, Matt Worswick, has designed two beautiful home models for Phase 2 to suit a wide range of needs and types of households.
 Learn more about Matt in the Passive Solar section below.
 Click on the name of home model to see details:

 The Phase 1 homes turned out amazingly well.
 Phase 1 homeowners love them and rave about them.
 Check out our Phase 1 Homeowner Testimonials webpage.
 Phase 2 homes will meet the high quality standards of the Phase 1 homes plus they will benefit from the latest environmentally friendly home construction technologies and more fire resistant building materials.
 The new Phase 2 homes will be so environmentally friendly that they will be certified under the Department of Energy's Zero Energy Ready Homes Program.